ydernov/typing-effect/DEVNOTES.md

 # Typing Effect

-Here I will describe certain aspects of TypingEffect development, thing I think may be interresting for other developers.
+Here I will describe certain aspects of TypingEffect development, things I think may be interresting for other developers.